-Menu 🔶 External Call
+Menu → External Call

 Enter a number or copy it from the directory and press OK.

-The number will be dialled via the fixed line connection.
+The number will be dialled via the fixed line network.

-After a few seconds, the number selected for a consultation call is saved in the redial list.
+After a few seconds, the number selected for a consultation call is saved in the last number redial list.

-- Conference call: - Talk to both participants: Menu → Conference Call. - End call with both participants: press the end call key 💿.
+- ◆ Conference call: - Talk to both participants: Menu → Conference Call. - End call with both participants: press the end call key s.